Last updated: 26.11.2020 / 16 pm

 The government has also issued travel warnings for many countries, including some from the EU.
 All travel warnings can be found on the website of the Austrian Foreign Ministry.

 Masks are mandatory in supermarkets, bank and post offices, in public transport, taxis, cable cars and rack railways, coaches and in the interior of excursion boats, in pharmacies and at events in closed rooms without assigned seats and if the minimum distance of 1 metre cannot be observed or if there are no other protective measures (e. g. protective screens).
-In Upper Austria wearing masks while entering public places in inner spaces.
-These include in particular shopping centres, market halls and restaurants.
+In Upper Austria (Oberösterreich) wearing masks is mandatory while entering public places in inner spaces, e. g. shopping centres, market halls and restaurants.

 Detailed information is available in the FAQ of the Austrian Government.